microsoft/fluentui/packages/react-components/react-search/docs/Spec.md

 - hiding the leading icon when the search box is in focus by default, to allow the search content to span the entire width of the search box
 - animation of the disappearance and reappearance of the leading icon, sliding in and out from the left side of the search box
 - a clear button that appears at the end of the search bar, present in the tab order, when the component is in focus and the search box is not empty
+- flipping of elements in right-to-left locales

 The v8 component spans the entire width of its parent component.
-There are only three visual variants of the v8 component: default and underlined.
+There are two visual variants of the v8 component: default and underlined.
 The v8 component can be disabled.

 [Documentation for v8 SearchBox](https://developer.microsoft.com/en-us/fluentui#/controls/web/searchbox)